Friday, July 25, 2025

 Sultan: A Memoir Wasim Akram with Gideon Haigh

 The Byzantines Ed.
-Gugliemo Cavallo
+Guglielmo Cavallo

 Other Writing News: A new story out soonish.
 I'll keep you updated.